Here's a look at the Bollywood movies that are normalizing the conversation around male issues. | ExBulletin

 Donor Vicky

-Vicky Donor was Ayushmann Khurrana’s first Bollywood film, released in 2012, and dealt with issues of male infertility and sperm donation that had never been addressed before.
+Vicky Donor was Ayushmann Khurranas Bollywood’s debut film, released in 2012, and it dealt with issues of male infertility and sperm donation that had never been addressed before.
 However, the creators’ leap of faith paid off and the film became a box office success as well as a benchmark for socially relevant Bollywood films.
 Talking about s * x is still a cultural taboo in conservative India, but the film hopes to usher in change with a light take on infertility and sperm donation.

 Super Deluxe